dengking/programming-language/docs/Theory/Resource-management/Handle/index.md

 #### In a capability-based system

 In a capability-based system, handles can be passed between processes, with associated access rights.
-Note that in these cases the handle must be something other than a system-wide-unique small integer, otherwise it is forgeable.
-Such an integer may nevertheless be used to identify a capability inside a process; e.g., file descriptor in Linux is unforgeable because its numerical value alone is meaningless, and only in the process context may refer to anything.
+Note that in these cases the handle must be something other than a system-wide-unique small integer, otherwise it is forgeable(可以伪造的).
+Such an integer may nevertheless be used to identify a capability inside a process; e.g., **file descriptor** in Linux is unforgeable because its numerical value alone is meaningless, and only in the process context may refer to anything.
 Transferring such a handle requires special care though, as its value often has to be different in the sending and receiving processes.

 > NOTE:
 >